Over 4 million people in Tanzania are currently at risk of going blind needlessly due to trachoma.

 Progress so far

 Since we started work in Tanzania in 2015, we have delivered 22 sessions to train, retrain and certify surgeons to perform pain-relieving and sight-saving surgery.
-More than 2,200 case finders have been trained to locate people in need of treatment, which has helped reduce surgeons’ time spent screening patients at outreach camps.
-So far, we have treated more than 6,118 people with trichiasis – the painful and potentially blinding stages of the disease.
+More than 3,400 case finders have been trained to locate people in need of treatment, which has helped reduce surgeons’ time spent screening patients at outreach camps.
+So far, we have provided surgery for more than 6,150 people with trichiasis – the painful and potentially blinding stages of the disease.

 In April 2018, The Trust was delighted to welcome a boost to trachoma elimination efforts in Tanzania with an announcement made by the UK government’s Secretary of State for International Development to eliminate trachoma in the Commonwealth.
 As well as Tanzania, the new fund will also tackle trachoma in Kenya, Kiribati, Nauru, Nigeria, Pakistan, Solomon Islands, Tonga and Vanuatu.
 It will also support Papua New Guinea to develop its first full Trachoma Action Plan.